-The Bio-based Industries Consortium (BIC) is a non-profit organisation set up in Brussels in 2012.
-BIC represents the private sector in a public-private partnership (PPP) with the EU, represented by the European Commission, known as the Bio-based Industries Joint Undertaking (BBI JU), established in June 2014 as one of the pillars of the European Commission Bioeconomy Strategy.
+BIC is a non-profit organisation set up in Brussels in 2013.
+BIC represents the private sector in a Public-Private Partnership (PPP) with the European Commission, also known as the Bio-based Industries Joint Undertaking (BBI JU).
+This public-private partnership aims to invest € 3.7 billion in bio-based innovation between 2014 and 2020.

-The BBI JU is an instrument to support industrial research and innovation, to overcome the innovation ‘valley of death’, by bridging the gap from research to the marketplace.
+The BBI JU is an instrument to support industrial research and innovation (R&I), to overcome the innovation ‘valley of death’, by bridging the gap from research to the marketplace.
 It encourages partnership with the private sector to fund and bring together the resources needed to address the challenges involved in commercialising major society-changing new technologies.

 BIC members cover the entire bio-based value chain and consist of large industries, small and medium-sized enterprises (SMEs), regional clusters, European trade associations, and European Technology Platforms.
 Any interested stakeholders along the bio-based value chain may apply for Full or Associate membership.